 Printable Coordinate Plane Page

-Finally, I didn’t want the graph paper page to feel too left out, so when I also added dot paper and isometric dot paper to the party there.
+Finally, I didn’t want the graph paper page to feel too left out, so I also added dot paper and isometric dot paper to the party there.
 If you’re looking to do some 3D sketches, the isometric dot paper is a great tool, but either format can also be used for a round of the old ‘dots and boxes’ paper and pencil game that kept me and my girlfriend occupied during 10th grade history lectures…